Nkonovalenko/GoAI/README.md

 - Minimax produces results, but is far too slow to be able to train and use easily
 - Thus, optimization is a very important aspect of Artificial Intelligence

 # Currently Implemented Algorithms Explained
+## Convolutional Neural Network (coming soon)

+## Multilayer Perceptron (coming soon)
+- This is the first machien learning algorithm I'll be implementing
+- It takes in a set of data, splits it into train/test, and converts the 9x9 input into size 81 vectors
+- This model will have 3 dense layers, with 81 output classes

 ## Monte Carlo Tree Search
 - Monte Carlo algorithms use randomness to analyze complex positions
 - Our Minimax Algorithms evaluate positions with a simplistic heuristic that won't do well against experienced players